shubhamrsangle/Software-Metrics/README.md

 # For Ubuntu:
      download python 2.X X>=6
      download Tkinter from sudo apt
+# About Repo:
      Download given repository.
      Open and run file gui.py
-Enter path in textbox and you can see software metrics on screen metric.py - is driver program lang_find.py  - detects language of file implementation.py-- Implements all functions
+     Enter path in textbox and you can see software metrics on screen metric.py - is driver program
+     lang_find.py  - detects language of file
+     implementation.py-- Implements all functions